This question sounds simple and straightforward, but it isn’t.

-Suppose we had a record of 1,000 of your dreams, and through analysis we found that 33 of your dreams were meaningful according to some criteria, and 967 had no identifiable meaning.
+Suppose we had a record of 1,000 of your dreams, and through analysis we proved that 13 of your dreams were meaningful according to some criteria, and 987 had no identifiable meaning.

-The dream debunkers would point to the 967 number and declare it to be proof that dreams are meaningless and unimportant, discarding the 33 as insignificant because of the low number.
+The dream debunkers would point to the 987 number and declare it to be proof that dreams are meaningless and unimportant, discarding the 13 as just coincidences.

 I take a practical approach.
 I don’t worry about meaning.
-I choose those dreams that feel importnat to me.
-If a dream generates fear, or strong curiousity about some mystery, or a beautiful image, I make sure I remember it by documenting it in my journal.
+I focus on dreams that feel important to me.
+If a dream generates fear, or strong curiosity about some mystery, or a memorable image, or a feeling of love for someone or something, I make sure that I remember it by documenting it in my journal.

 Don’t worry about ‘interpreting’ them.
-You have in you an instinctual understanding of the dream language, one that doesn’t have to be learned, except in people who have forgotten to listen to it.
-Most of us, unfortunately, need to learn to listen to it again.
+You have in you an instinctual understanding of dream language, one that you are born with, that doesn’t have to be learned.
+Most of us, unfortunately, need to re-connect with it.
+What you need to watch for are images and emotions.

-That language is partly metaphor and symbol.
-Dreams are so steeped in metaphor that it is obvious, to me at least, that the language of metaphor is probably as old as humanity, maybe older.
-Metaphors and symbols may be at work in the minds of other animals.
+Those images are often metaphor and symbol.
+Dreams are so steeped in metaphor that it is obvious that the language of metaphor is at least as old as humanity, maybe older.
+Metaphor and symbol may be at work in the minds of many other animals.

 Dreams are real while they last; can one say more of life?